amgarton47/CS62data-structures/CompressedTable_Text_Assignment/project/README.md

 * `DoublyLinkedList` - A list consisting of nodes that each contain an item and a reference to the node ahead and behind them.
 This means the list has minimal structure and instead consists of individual elements strung together.
 Please *review* the `DoublyLinkedList.java` file we have provided you with as it contains methods that you need to reuse in the `CurDoublyLinkedList` class.
 Being familiar with this class will ensure that you don't duplicate work in its subclass `CurDoublyLinkedList`.
 * `Association` - A data structure containing a key and a value together.
 This allows for two pieces of data to be "associated" and referenced together, and can be useful for storing certain information in a dictionary.
 We have provided an `Association.java` file for your convenience.
 Please review it.
 * Compression - A very useful technique where large amounts of data is efficiently stored to reduce the space it takes up, through encoding or other methods.
-(See 5.5 pg.
-810 in the textbook and **Appendix A - Compression** for more)
+(See **Appendix A - Compression** for more)

 ## Description